Abdulhamid97Mousa/RHCE-EX294/Exam-Questions/README.md

   - Runs against proxy group
   - Results in possiblity of getting a pair `name=haproxy` from ansible facts path `ansible_local.environment.application` after calling setup module

+> This question less likely to show up in the exam, but it's always good to know how to add facts to ansible_facts.

 ## A5.
 Ansible Facts

 ```yaml